Knetic/wisk/README.md

 Which uses the "skeleton" template (as it was defined when you used the `-a` flag) as the template for "cool_project".

+After registration, you can list all registered project skeletons by using the `-l` flag, like so;

+    wisk -l

 ###How do I know what parameters a skeleton accepts?

 Running `wisk` with the "-i" flag will inspect the given skeleton, and print out a list of all parameters used by it.
 Like so;

     wisk -i ./skeleton

+This flag works with any valid skeleton, including directories, archives, and registered skeletons.
+So all of the following work the same (assuming they all exist);

+    wisk -i ./skeleton
+    wisk -i ./skeleton.zip
+    wisk -i skeleton

 ###Can I run a script after wisking a new project?